ncachanosky/econ-lecture-notes/content/econometrics/06_Specification/Section 4.md

 ---
 # Title, summary, and page position.
-linktitle: "Dummy regressors"
+linktitle: "The Ramsey RESET Test"
-weight: 3
+weight: 4

 # Page metadata.
-title: Dummy regressors
+title: The Ramsey RESET Test
 type: book  # Do not modify.
 ---